-In order for policy to fulfil its normative regulatory role in the context of the entire Msunduzi Municipal area of jurisdiction, policy must unfold in accordance with existing legislation, other relevant policies and the existing Pietermaritzburg and Ashburton Town Planning Schemes.
-If a policy is in conflict with any legislation and its regulations, the latter takes precedence and the policy becomes irrelevant from a legal perspective.
+In order for policy to fulfil its normative regulatory role in the context of the entire Msunduzi Municipal area of jurisdiction, policy must unfold in accordance with existing legislation, other relevant policies and the Msunduzi Single Land Use Scheme.
+If a policy is in conflict with any legislation and its regulations, the latter takes precedence, and the policy becomes irrelevant from a legal perspective.
 Consequently, land management and the acquisition of development rights for the establishment of boarding houses must be implemented in the following manner:

-i.
-All officials and role players in the Town Planning and Land Use Management System of the Municipality must implement this Policy in a way that it is compliant with the National Norms of:

-(a) Social, Economic, Environmental, and Administrative Justice informing the rights, duties, and principles applicable to the following sector specific norms as enshrined in the South African Constitution (Act No. 108 of 1996 - hereafter "the Constitution"):

-(b) Spatial justice, equitable education, sustainability, a safe environment, universal access, amenity, respect for local and indigenous knowledge systems and freedom from discrimination in terms of occupation, profession, trade, race, religion, age, gender and sexual orientation.
+- (a) All officials and role players in the Town Planning and Land Use Management System of the Municipality must implement this Policy in a way that it is compliant with the National Norms of: - i.
+Social, Economic, Environmental, and Administrative Justice, informing the rights, duties, and principles applicable to the following sector specific norms as enshrined in the South African Constitution (Act No. 108 of 1996 hereafter "the Constitution"): - ii.
+Spatial justice, equitable education, sustainability, a safe environment, universal access, amenity, respect for local and indigenous knowledge systems and freedom from discrimination in terms of occupation, profession, trade, race, religion, age, gender and sexual orientation.

-1.3.2 The implementation of the policy must give effect to:
+3.1 The implementation of the policy must give effect to: